whosonfirst/go-whosonfirst-pip-v2/README.md

   -index string
     	Valid options are: rtree, spatialite. (default "rtree") -is-wof
-    	Input data is WOF-flavoured GeoJSON. (default true) -lru-cache-size int
+    	Input data is WOF-flavoured GeoJSON.
+(Pass a value of '0' or 'false' if you need to index non-WOF documents. (default true)
+  -lru-cache-size int
     	This flag is DEPRECATED and doesn't do anything anymore.
   -lru-cache-trigger int
     	This flag is DEPRECATED and doesn't do anything anymore.
-  -mapzen-api-key string
-    	This flag is DEPRECATED.
-Please use -www-api-key instead.
   -mode string
-    	Valid modes are: directory, feature, feature-collection, files, geojson-ls, meta, path, repo, sqlite. (default "files") -polylines
+    	Valid modes are: directory, feature, feature-collection, files, geojson-ls, meta, path, repo, spatialite, sqlite. (default "files")
-    	This flag is DEPRECATED.
-Please use -enable-polylines instead.
   -processes int
     	This flag is DEPRECATED and doesn't do anything anymore.
   -source-cache-root string
     	This flag is DEPRECATED and doesn't do anything anymore.
+Please use the '-cache fs' and '-fs-path {PATH}' flags instead.
   -spatialite-dsn string
     	A valid SQLite DSN for the '-cache spatialite/sqlite' or '-index spatialite' option.
-As of this writing for the '-index' and '-cache' options share the same '-spatailite' DSN. (default ":memory:")
+As of this writing for the '-index' and '-cache' options share the same '-spatailite' DSN.
+  -strict
+    	Be strict about flags and fail if any are missing or deprecated flags are used.
   -verbose
     	Be chatty.
-  -www
-    	This flag is DEPRECATED.
-Please use -enable-www instead.
-  -www-local string
-    	This flag is DEPRECATED and doesn't do anything anymore.
-  -www-local-root string
-    	This flag is DEPRECATED and doesn't do anything anymore.
 ```

 _If a deprecated flag has a contemporary matching flag the latter will be